bmkmanoj/js-by-examples/README.md

-# js-by-example
+# JavaScript by Examples

-Learn JavaScript by examples
+Understand the various concepts in JavaScript by code snippets.